 To be clear, there is a balance here.
 This is not a proposal to start building massive luxury hotels along every forest road.
 Rather it is a proposal to allow some well-balanced development in areas where it is already legally feasible (as in, not wilderness areas) as a source of revenue for forest management and recreation.
 I understand that this is a fine line to walk, but keep in mind that if this line was not walked in the past we would not have our National Parks as they exist today as they are a tradeoff between development/recreational access and preservation.

-There are many options here, and what makes sense in one area may not make sense in another.
-But consider the in addition to providing revenue for maintaining a certain area, concessionaires provide access to the mountains for people that otherwise may not be able to access areas to due physical limitations.
+There are many options here and what makes sense in one area may not make sense in another.
+But consider that in addition to providing revenue for maintaining a certain area, concessionaires provide access to the mountains for people that otherwise may not be able to access areas to due physical limitations.
 In the example of the Sperry Chalet, access via horse is possible for those physically unable to make the 3,000+ vertical feet hike to the chalet.
 It’s important to keep in mind that access to our mountains is for more than only those capable of hiking thousands of vertical feet with a 40lbs backpacking pack on.

 8. Increase sustainable logging

-Taken at face value, suggesting to increase logging would seem like an absurd proposal.
+Taken at face value suggesting to increase logging would seem like an absurd proposal.
 However, there is a compelling case to make for increased logging.

 As shown at the start of this article, the amount of logging done today is a fraction of what it historically was.
 That’s not to say it would be wise to return to peak levels of logging we once saw, but rather that the current levels of logging are at historic lows and it is possible to increase logging while still being sustainable.
 The main benefits to this are: